Xie Feng (footballer): Management career

 After retiring as a player at Shenzhen Pingan, Xie assumed the position of assistant manager at the club, temporarily being named interim manager on two separate occasions.

 In the 2010 Chinese Super League season, Xie was named assistant manager of Shaanxi Chanba.

 On 19 May 2016, Alberto Zaccheroni was sacked as Beijing Guoan manager, with Xie being appointed interim manager until a replacement was hired.

 On 15 May 2019, following the sacking of Chris Coleman, Hebei China Fortune announced that Xie would manage the club on an interim basis.

 On 14 January 2022, Xie was named as the head coach of Beijing Guoan.
-On 12 August 2022, Xie resigned.
+On 12 August 2022, Xie resigned because of personal reason.

+On 29 January 2026, Xie was given a lifetime ban for match-fixing by the Chinese Football Association.